home-sweet-gnome/dash-to-panel/README.md

 ##
 ### FAQ

+How do I customize the panel?
+[See the Wiki](https://github.com/home-sweet-gnome/dash-to-panel/wiki/Enable-and-Customize#customize-it)

 How do I embed my bottom left notification drawer into the panel like a system tray?
 [Top Icons Plus](https://extensions.gnome.org/extension/1031/topicons) or [(K)StatusNotifierItem/AppIndicator Support](https://extensions.gnome.org/extension/615/appindicator-support)

 How do I add a traditional start menu?
 [Arc Menu](https://extensions.gnome.org/extension/1228/arc-menu/)